“There is no greater agony than bearing an untold story inside you.” – Zora Neale Hurston

 From board rooms to thatched huts around the globe, I have made a life and living out of deeply listening to personal stories and crafting them into meaningful narratives.

 I have loved creating short films on inspiring humans from India’s first surfer girl to a team of homeless marathon runners via my company Storytellers for Good.
-And yet, there was always another story wanting to be told.

 A few last things: I am super grateful for popcorn, international travel and that, after many years traveling solo around the world, I am now living my very best adventure at home with my husband Don, our 2 year old Ellie and chocolate lab Bo.